nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: Any

-List the available timestamp services approved for the security server
+List the available timestamp services approved for the Security Server
 ```
 xrdsst timestamp list-approved
 ```